 The Gardens are also home to a number of exotic plants and palm trees, a pyramid-shaped glass house for palm trees, a farm greenhouse as well as a range of endemic plants.
 So, there is so much to see and do in this garden.

-As you can imagine there is quite a lot of bird life in the park. from colorful lorikeets, parrots, Ibises and much more.
+As you can imagine there is quite a lot of bird life in the park. from colourful lorikeets, parrots, Ibises and much more.

 For quite a while the park was also home to a colony of flying foxes that now seems to have been successfully relocated since the bats endangered and even killed a number of trees.